pivotal/docs-platform-automation/docs/index.md

 Platform Automation for PCF is a set of tools to use alongside other tools, rather than a comprehensive solution.

-* Assumes you have the following before using our tasks: a paved IaaS, a deployed Concourse, a git compliant source code control system, credential manager, and a S3-compliant object store.
-For more information on how to implement these, check out the Before you Begin section.
+* Assumes you have the following before using our tasks:
+    * a paved IaaS
+    * a deployed Concourse
+    * a [git compliant source code control system][git-repo-layout]
+    * a [credential manager][secrets-handling]
+    * an [S3-compliant object store][setup-s3-and-resources]

+    For more information on how these fit into the larger Platform Automation system, we recommend starting with one of the How to Guides.

 The [Task Reference][task-reference] topic discusses these example tasks further.

 !!! info "Transitioning from PCF Pipelines"
       Platform Automation takes a different approach than PCF Pipelines, one example is that Platform Automation allows you to perform installs and upgrades in the same pipeline.
-We recommend trying out Platform Automation to get a sense of the features and how they differ to understand the best transition method for your environment and needs.
+      We recommend trying out Platform Automation
+      to get a sense of the features and how they differ to understand the best transition method for your environment and needs.

 ## Platform Automation and Upgrading PCF